 Here are some other cool museums that you should visit sorted by interest:

-- Franz Kafka Museum – highly recommended for anyone who read any of Kafka’s books (or for those interested to read).
-Read more about it in our Unusual Things to do in Prague post
+- Franz Kafka Museum – highly recommended for anyone who read any of Kafka’s books (or for those interested to read)

 - Museum of Communism – visit for a great overview of the 41 years of Czechoslovakian communist history